Superb day trips on foot

 White trail – Wilderness and water mills 13.2 km

 Gyltige’s white trail.
+External link, opens in new window.
 Are you craving real wilderness with little risk of meeting other hikers?
 Follow the white markers from the old farmhouse of Simlångsgården in Gyltige towards Lidhult and then turn off into the forest.
 Here you’ll have a good chance to see wild animals such as moose and wild boar, even bears and lynx have been regularly observed in the area.
 When you have made your way around Håraltsjön and glimpse the Longhulta bog between the tree trunks, don’t miss taking a look into Svalilts Skvaltkvarn, where the farmers of yesteryear went to grind their grain.
 Svalilt is also one of the highest situated villages in Halland at a staggering altitude of 200 metres.

 Yellow trail – 3.2 km